 The education is the manifestation of the perfection that is already in man.
 In India the social structure is vertically and horizontally divided; the division of people and division of society by birth.
-As a result some section of the groups and classes are excluded from the management of education and factors of productions - an impact of neo - economic policies and programmes at global level.
-The new liberal ideas which liberalization. privatization and globalization (LPG) brought a sea change in all the sectors and nations at gross root level.
+As a result some section of the groups and classes excluded from are management of education and factors of productions - an impact of neo economic policies and programmes at global level.
+The new liberal ideas which are liberalization, privatization and globalization (LPG) brought a changes in all the sectors and nations at gross root level.
 Particularly in social scenario, education and training plays a crucial role to bring social change which led to the social awareness and awakening about their environment.
 Ultimately social transformations occur in any kind of society in every age.